 In the Tokyo suburb of Harajuku experience the weird and wonderful local youth culture.

 View All Days

-Board a bullet train and travel to the iconic snow-capped Mount Fuji.
-Of all Japan's iconic images, Mt Fuji (3776m) is the real deal.
-Check into your hotel in Hakone and take a bath in an outdoor onsen (hot spring bath) which will rate as one of your trip highlights.
-Enjoy a stay in traditional ryokan accommodation and sleep on a futon.
-In the evening, relax in your yukata, or lightweight kimono, and dine on a sumptuous kaiseki multi-course meal.
-(B, D)
+Board a bullet train and travel on a self guided ay to the iconic snow-capped Mount Fuji.
+Enjoy a bath in an outdoor hot spring, stay in traditional ryokan accommodation and sleep on a futon.
+In the evening, relax in your yukata, or lightweight kimono, and dine on a kaiseki multi-course meal.
+(B)(D)

-Continue on to Kyoto, the former imperial capital and home of the country's most treasured remnants of Japanese imperial life.
-Once in Kyoto there is just so much to do - this ancient city boasts over 2,000 temples, shrines and gardens!
-The magnificent gold-plated Kinkaku-ji Temple should not be missed, nor should the chance to join in a Tea Ceremony class.
+Continue on to Kyoto, the former imperial capital and home to the country’s most treasured remnants of Japanese imperial life.
+Once in Kyoto there is so much to do – this ancient city boasts over 2,000 temples, shrines and gardens.
 (B)

 View the Terms & Conditions

 Sri Lanka: Your Must Visit Destination for 2021